dksingh3117/product-docs/doc/source/intro.rst

 and `DNA sequencing <https://en.wikipedia.org/wiki/DNA_sequencing>`_

-General Architecture
+General Overview
-@@@@@@@@@@@@@@@@@@@@
+@@@@@@@@@@@@@@@@

-The product is essentially an organized collection of research and medical databases, hosted in a secure, HIPAA-compliant location.
-The key data are abstracted through APIs, and exposed through services via an API-led architecture including system, process, and experience APIs.
-As such, we are not constructing a data lake - rather a highly-available distributed network of data sources and applications, including analysis "tracks" layered on for things like machine learning predictions of disease risk or drug efficacy.
+The product contains an organized collection of research and medical databases, hosted in a secure, HIPAA-compliant location.
+The key data are integrated and exposed through services via an API-led architecture including system, process, and experience APIs.
+As such, we are not constructing a data lake; rather a highly-available distributed network of data sources and applications, including analysis "tracks" layered on for things like machine learning predictions of disease risk or drug efficacy.